lhmouse/asteria/README.md

 # Characteristics

 1. First-class functions.
-2. Closure functions (`lambda` expressions).
+2. Dynamic typing.
-3. Exceptions.
+3. Closure functions (`lambda` expressions).
-4. Deterministic cleanup functions (`defer` statements).
+4. Exceptions.
-5. Flexible syntax similar to C++ and JavaScript.
+5. Flexible syntax, similar to **C++** and **JavaScript**.
 6. Regular grammar.
 7. Passing by reference only, including the operand of a `throw` statement and the return value of a function.
-8. Explicit deep copying (an object is deep copied if and only if the `=` operator is used).
+8. No garbage collector.
+Objects are managed using referencing counting.
+Non-user-defined types have been designed in such a way that circular reference is impossible.

 # License